 Together, we can end the suffering of thousands of horses.

-If Local Authorities enforced current legislation then we could end the suffering of an estimated 9,000 equines at risk of neglect and abuse.
+If Local Authorities enforced current legislation then we could end the suffering of thousands of equines at risk of neglect and abuse.

 The Animal Welfare Act sets out a discretionary power for national and local authorities to appoint ‘Inspectors’.